lancereinsmith/covid_dashboard/README.md

     return df
 ```

-Fortunately, the API output is in JSON format which we can directly read into a pandas DataFrame.
+The API output is in JSON format which we can read directly into a pandas DataFrame.
 We now convert the 'date' column to datetime objects and reindex the DataFrame with these.
 Finally, we sort the DataFrame by these dates.

 As the user interacts with our dashboard, the script is frequently re-run.
 However, we don't want to poll the API every time the user changes how he/she wants to view the same data.
 Streamlit simplifies this by having a `@st.cache` decorator that we can place ahead of any API call.
 This way, the API is only called once despite running the `fetch_data()` function multiple times.
+(This is important not to overrun the API endpoint with unnecessary calls for the exact same data over and over again.)

 Our decorated function and function call should look like this:

 ```python
 @st.cache